9. Electrical safety

 - Bring the item to the attention of Informatics technical staff, who may be able to arrange a convenient time and place for the item to be tested in-house.
 Informatics will currently bear the cost of these tests.

-Please note that in both cases b. and c. the University will not be liable should a fault occur in the units being tested whilst the test is underway.
+Please note that the University will not be liable should a fault occur in the units being tested whilst the test is underway.
 Items may not be used in the interim period prior to testing.